USUFSLC/intro-meeting/slides.md

 ## 1980s - 1990s : The GNU Project, POSIX as a Standard

-Richard Stallman, tired of the new trends of constraints on software, starts the GNU ("GNU's Not Unix") project in 1983 to shift the software development world back to "hacking culture".
-He creates GNU, aiming to create a complete operating system entirely built with free software.
-In 1985, Stallman also creates the Free Software Foundation (FSF) to promote the use of free software.
+Richard Stallman, tired of the new trends of constraints on software, started the GNU ("GNU's Not Unix") project in 1983 to shift the software development world back to "hacking culture".
+He created GNU, aiming to create a complete operating system entirely built with free software.
+In 1985, Stallman also created the Free Software Foundation (FSF) to promote and advocate for the use of free software.

-The GNU project introduced the idea of copyleft, which would allow usage of the software under any purpose, even commercially, so long as the source code was made available with the software.
+The GNU project also introduced the term "copyleft", a novel form of software licensing which allows usage of the software under any purpose, even commercially, so long as the source code was made available with the software.
+This inspired the Creative Commons family of licenses.

 In 1988 the POSIX release was standardized to allow for compatibility between all UNIX-like operating systems.
 This was a major milestone for the free software movement, as it allowed for the creation of free UNIX-like operating systems that could run standard software.

 ## 1990s - Present : Linux and the Free Software Movement

-In 1991 Linus Torvalds releases his "hobby project" - the Linux kernel, built with the the GNU tools.
-Initially released under a proprietary license, Linus later moves to the GNU General Public License (GPL) in 1992.
+In 1991, in the midst of the Unix Wars and during the BSD Lawsuit, Linus Torvalds releases his "hobby project" - the Linux kernel, built with the the GNU tools.
+Initially released under a proprietary license, Linus later moved to the GNU General Public License (GPL) in 1992, the license under which it remains today.

 Today, the FSF and the GNU project are still very active, and the Linux kernel is arguably the most used piece of free software in the world.

+BSD is also still going strong, with multiple open source projects picking up where it left off, including FreeBSD, NetBSD, and OpenBSD.

 ---